Curriculum By Department

 Science: Two years (all students are strongly recommended to take at least the core of Physics, Chemistry and Biology)

-Modern Languages: Three years of one or two years of two languages (French, Greek, Latin, Spanish or Chinese); students with native fluency may be exempted from this requirement.
+Modern Languages: Three years of one or two years of two languages (French, Latin, Spanish or Chinese); students with native fluency may be exempted from this requirement.

 Classics: Students entering in Form III are required to take Latin.

 History: Form III students are required to take Ancient/Medieval History.
 Form IV students are required to take Humanities.
 All students are required to take one year of US History.

 Arts: One full credit course or an approved equivalent